Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Kansas Performance Insights

-- The Jayhawks' +139 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 80.7 points per game (71st in college basketball) while giving up 65.2 per outing (59th in college basketball).
+- The Jayhawks' +139 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 80.7 points per game (70th in college basketball) while giving up 65.2 per contest (59th in college basketball).

-- Kansas comes out on top in the rebound battle by an average of 5.4 boards.
-It is grabbing 35.6 rebounds per game (82nd in college basketball) compared to its opponents' 30.2 per outing.
+- The 35.6 rebounds per game Kansas averages rank 82nd in college basketball, and are 5.4 more than the 30.2 its opponents grab per outing.

-- Kansas makes 1.3 fewer threes per contest than the opposition, 7 (218th in college basketball) compared to its opponents' 8.3.

-- The Jayhawks rank 50th in college basketball with 102.9 points scored per 100 possessions, and 51st in college basketball defensively with 83.2 points conceded per 100 possessions.

-- Kansas has lost the turnover battle by 1.5 turnovers per game, committing 12.1 (201st in college basketball play) while forcing 10.6 (291st in college basketball).
+- Kansas has typically lost the turnover battle this season, committing 12.1 per game (201st in college basketball action) while forcing 10.6 (290th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.